 Big Sur is a 90 mile stretch between Carmel and San Simeon along the central coast of California.
 Approximately 3-4 million tourists take this Pacific Coast Highway road trip through Big Sur.

-There are plenty of road-side pit stops you can make to take in the fantastic views.
-We only stopped for lunch in Big Sur because the state parks were all closed when we visited.
-There were two major forest fires in the area.
+There are plenty of things to do in Big Sur and pit-stops to make to take in the fantastic views.
+We only stopped for lunch in Big Sur because the state parks were all closed when we visited because of two major forest fires in the area.

 Practicalities of Visiting Big Sur with Kids